-18 Controlling party
+21 Controlling party

-The Company's immediate parent company is UK Highways A55 (Holdings) Limited, a company incorporated in Great Britain and registered in England and Wales.
-The smallest and largest group in which its results are consolidated is UK Highways A55 (Holdings) Limited.
-Copies of the consolidated accounts are available from Companies House.
+The Company's immediate parent company is JLIF Holdings (A55) Limited.
+The smallest and largest group in which the Company's results are consolidated is A55 $\widehat{\text{(Holdings)}}$ Limited.

-The Company's ultimate parent and controlling entity John Laing Infrastructure Fund Limited was taken over on 28 September 2018 by Jura Acquisition Limited, a subsidiary of Jura Holdings Limited owned by a consortium jointly-led by a fund managed by Dalmore Capital Limited and Equitix Investment Management Limited.
-The Directors now regard Jura Holdings Limited as the ultimate parent of the Company.
-On 12 October 2018 John Laing Infrastructure Fund Limited was renamed Jura Infrastructure Fund Limited.
+The Company's ultimate parent and controlling entity was John Laing Infrastructure Fund Limited.
+John Laing Infrastructure Fund Limited was taken over on 28 September 2018 by Jura Acquisition Limited, a newly formed Guernsey registered company, subsidiary of Jura Holdings Limited owned by a consortium jointly-led by a fund managed by Dalmore Capital Limited and Equitix Investment Management Limited.
+The Directors now regard Jura Holdings Limited as the ultimate parent and controlling entity of the Company.
+On 12 October 2018, John Laing Infrastructure Fund Limited was renamed Jura Infrastructure Limited.
+A copy of the financial statements of Jura Infrastructure Limited can be obtained from its registered office at Heritage Hall, PO Box 225, Le Marchant Street, St Peter Port, Guernsey, GY1 4HY.